hakierka-zz/Reyman/README.md

 Portfolio of grafphic designer - Magda Reyman

-There is my first project for someone who belive in my skills ;)
+There is my first project for someone who belives in my skills ;)